 In September 2001, at the age of 18, Mike’s life changed forever.
-He contracted one of the deadliest diseases on the planet, Meningococcal Septicemia while on an end of season Football trip.
-This lethal, fast-acting and brutal infection left him with horrific internal and external injuries, including multiple amputations.
+He contracted one of the deadliest diseases on the planet, Meningococcal Septicemia while on an end-of-season Football trip.
+This lethal, fast-acting, and brutal infection left him with horrific internal and external injuries, including multiple amputations.
 Mike’s chances of survival were as little as 5%.

-Mike’s journey back to health was aided by his positive outlook, an adaptive mindset and his choice to “embrace with open arms” the many challenges that lay ahead.
-His determination to live a happy, fulfilling life is evident in his accomplishments as a double amputee, like running again after many years, representing Australia in golf, climbing one of Australia’s tallest buildings and passionately advocating and supporting other amputees who experience similar circumstances.
+Mike’s journey back to health was aided by his positive outlook, an adaptive mindset, and his choice to “embrace with open arms” the many challenges that lay ahead.
+His determination to live a happy, fulfilling life is evident in his accomplishments as a double amputee, like running again after many years, representing Australia in golf, climbing one of Australia’s tallest buildings, and passionately advocating and supporting other amputees who experience similar circumstances.

 Getting back on your feet and meningococcal recovery.

-After his meningococcal recovery, Mike has become a qualified Counsellor, is a highly skilled communicator, and a passionate supporter of Charities Limbs 4 Life and Interplast Australia.
+After his meningococcal recovery, Mike has become a qualified Counsellor, a highly skilled communicator, and a passionate supporter of Charities Limbs 4 Life and Interplast Australia.
 Amazingly, Mike has a handicap of 5 in Golf which is far better than when he had legs!
 Mike is an emerging Professional Speaker who motivates and inspires his audiences to reach for the stars in all that they do.
 Mike believes that we are all far more powerful than we can ever imagine and his story is a testament to the power of the human spirit.
 Mike walks his talk, he lives his message and inspires us to do the same!

 Recovery After Stroke podcast.
 Helping you go from where you are to where you’d rather be.

-This episode of Recovery After Stroke podcast is brought to you by BillGasiamis.com.
+This episode of the Recovery After Stroke podcast is brought to you by BillGasiamis.com.
 Are you looking to get your health back on track?
 Do you struggle with a lack of energy?
 Are you recovering from a major health scare?
 The improvement in my health came after I hit rock bottom in 2012 when at the age of 37, a blood vessel burst in my brain.

 The clot that was created was the size of a golf ball and caused me to forget my name stopped me from recognizing my wife and put me out of work for nine months.
 While researching how to recover my health, I discovered that what was causing the symptoms apart from the blood clot that remained in my head was the inflammation in the brain.

-For more than four years now, I have rested The topic of inflammation and add found that it is the cause of many illnesses including heart disease, Alzheimer’s, dementia, multiple sclerosis, and many more.
-Even more startling was that some of the foods we can make inflammation worse, while others can help to eliminate inflammation and therefore, create an environment where good health can flourish.
+For more than four years now, I have rested on The topic of inflammation and add found that it is the cause of many illnesses including heart disease, Alzheimer’s, dementia, multiple sclerosis, and many more.
+Even more startling was that some of the foods can make inflammation worse, while others can help to eliminate inflammation and therefore, create an environment where good health can flourish.

-As I started to change my eating habits to reduce the inflammation in my brain, I began to notice that I was also losing weight and unintended consequence that was quite a pleasant surprise.
+As I started to change my eating habits to reduce the inflammation in my brain, I began to notice that I was also losing weight an unintended consequence that was quite a pleasant surprise.
 Without exercising, I lost the title of 15 kilos.
 If you would like some effective strategies and some guidance to help you on your journey to recovery, drop me a line.
 Go to Bill gasiamis.com. fill out the contact form and I’ll be in touch and now it’s on with the show.
 Good day everybody and welcome to another episode of the podcast.

 On meningococcal disease is a severe bacterial infection of the bloodstream or the meninges.
-A thin lining covering the brain and spinal cord caused by the meningococcus. germ jerm meningococcal disease is caused by a bacterium called neisseria meningitidis.
+A thin lining covering the brain and spinal cord is caused by the meningococcus. germ jerm meningococcal disease is caused by a bacterium called Neisseria meningitides.
 Also known as meningococcal bacteria.
 Some people have the bacteria living naturally in their nose and throat.
 In a small number of people, a dangerous strain of the bacteria can move through the lining of the throat causing what is known as an invasive meningococcal disease.

 This can take the form of a blood infection septicemia or infection of the membranes covering the brain and spinal cord meningitis.
 That infection can develop quickly and cause serious illness or death.
 Early diagnosis is vital Although meningococcal disease is uncommon, is a very serious disease that can occur in all age groups.
 And in Victoria the highest risk groups are children under five years of age and young adults aged 15 to 24 years since vaccination began in 2003.